Family History of the Parsons Family

 His son, Michael the 6th Earl and his wife Anne created the garden for which Birr is now famous. (see the gardens and trees and plants) Anne, who was the sister of Oliver Messel the stage designer, brought many treasures to Birr from the Messel collection and with her skill in interior decoration and artist’s eye, transformed the castle, giving it the magical beauty that is now apparent to all.
 Michael was also much involved in the creation of the National Trust in England after the war.

 Their son Brendan, the present Earl, spent his career in the United Nations Development Programme, living with his wife Alison and their family in many third world countries.
 He returned to Ireland on his father’s death in 1979.
 Brendan and Alison have also spent much time on the garden, especially collecting and planting rare trees.
-They opened the castle to the public in 2014 and it is now possible to see round the reception rooms in the mornings in the summer months.
+Their three children are all passionate about Birr and continue to add layers to the story for the future.

-Further details on the strong links with China can be found here.
+Family links story with China can be found here.

 “The Remarkable Parsons Family”